 Last Updated on

 Is it really possible to do it all?
 Yes and no. It really comes down to prioritizing.
-What is important enough for you to make it a priority?
+What is important enough for you to make it a priority as a Working Mom?
 Is it possible to work full time, volunteer weekly in 3 kids classes, have a clean house that is Instagram worthy, make fresh and healthy dinners 7 days a week, get 8 hours of sleep every night and be an awesome wife?
 Probably not.
-These are my tips on how to do it all.
+These are my tips on how Working Moms can do it all.

 (This post contains affiliate links.
 Clicking on these does not cost you anything extra but if you make a purchase I might earn a small commission.)

 Unless you know something I don’t, then there are only 24 hours in a day.
-You can only do so much before life becomes too overwhelming.
+Working Moms can only do so much before life becomes too overwhelming.
 Take control and be proactive with your time.
 I work full-time, drop 3 kids off at daycare every morning, pick them up every evening, handle every meal, do all laundry, volunteer at school at least 2-3 times each school year, plan birthday parties, help with soccer practice and so much more.
-Here are some tips on how to do it all – Mom Style.
+Here are some tips on how working moms can do it all.

 Start with a list